 Update: The 4 Most Important Traits of a Successful CMO in 2017

 As a CEO, it’s understandable to not have in-depth knowledge in the marketing department, but at least you can know what strong points to look for when searching for the next CMO.
 In an ever changing marketing word, it only makes sense that your marketing workforce evolves with it.
 And who better to guide your marketing team than the Chief Marketing Officer.
-As CMO recruiters, we know the shifting expectations and challenges of the CMO and have identified the traits needed to overcome them this year.
+As CMO recruiters, we know the shifting expectations and challenges of the CMO and have identified the traits needed to overcome them.
 Download here to discover some standout traits to choose the best CMO candidate.

 As a candidate for an executive gig, you need to ask some vital CMO interview questions.
 Some of which will seem very basic, but are overlooked most of the time: